rijalati/docker-oltpbench/README.md

 `RATE` -- rate limit for the benchmark.

+`CLIENTS` -- the number of clients you would like to simulate connecting to the database.

 `BENCH` -- which benchmark to run against the DUT, currently supported options:

 ```